-The flavors of coffee and cardamom went so well together in the Turkish Coffee that I want to keep the vibe going with this aromatic little cake.
+The flavors of coffee and cardamom went so well together in my Turkish Coffee that I want to keep the vibe going with this aromatic little cake.
 I’d already roasted my cardamom pods and seeds for the coffee, so when I saw this recipe for Toasted Cardamom Pound Cake it was a no-brainer— I tweaked it by adding dark rich coffee and a luscious vanilla bean glaze.

-I ground the seeds in a spice grinder…I use a small coffee grinder that I keep just for spices.
+TIP: I grind the seeds in a spice grinder…I use a small coffee grinder that I keep just for spices.
 You could use a mortar and pestle, or just buy the cardamom already ground.
 But keep in mind that, as I learned from my spice monger at the farmer’s market, cardamom loses flavor and freshness rapidly, so you will get vastly better flavor from freshly ground seeds.

 Above you can see the three stages of the spice…the green pods, the seeds, and then the ground powder.
 All three are used in cooking, and in both sweet and savory foods.
 I love the ground cardamom because not only does it have a unique, woodsy, amber aroma, but it’s a beautiful soft grey brown speckled color.
 Between the coffee and the cardamom this pound cake has a nice caramel tone when you cut into it.